DCS-training/DCS-training.github.io/index.markdown

     <h1>Search GitHub Repositories</h1>
     <p>
     This page is set up to facilitate the use of the CDCS repositories.
 You can search the repositories either by topic or by title.
-    Each repositiory will then contain a **readme.md** that will contain all the instruction on their content and how to use them.
+    Each repository will contain a **readme.md** with instructions on their content and how to use them.
     </p>
     <!-- Search by Topic -->
     <h2>Search by Topic</h2>
     <p>
-    You can use the search functions below to subselect the repositories based on the topics they cover.
+    You can use the search functions below to filter the repositories based on the topics they cover.
-    You can either type a topic or select one from the drop down menu
+    You can either type a topic or select one from the drop-down menu.
     </p>
     <div>
         <input type="text" id="search-topic-input" placeholder="Search by topic">